Azure-Samples/explore-iot-operations/samples/aio-onvif-connector-ptz-demo/README.md

 ### Create the asset endpoint and assets

-To create the asset endpoint and assets that the sample application interacts with, follow the steps in [Configure the connector for ONVIF (preview)](https://learn.microsoft.com/azure/iot-operations/discover-manage-assets/howto-use-onvif-connector).
+To create the asset endpoint and assets that the sample application interacts with, follow the steps in [Configure the connector for ONVIF](https://learn.microsoft.com/azure/iot-operations/discover-manage-assets/howto-use-onvif-connector).

 The how-to guide  walks you through the steps to create: